feathersjs/docs/api/authentication/server.md

 **For the auth middleware to work as expected, the plugins must be configured before creating any services.**

-**Note:** This example does NOT implement any authorization.
-Use [feathers-permissions](https://github.com/feathersjs/feathers-permissions) for that.

 ```js
 const feathers = require('feathers');
 const rest = require('feathers-rest');